carj/pyPreservica/docs/index.rst

 This part of the documentation covers all the interfaces of pyPreservica.

-All of pyPreservica functionality can be accessed by these  methods on the :class:`EntityAPI <EntityAPI>` object.
+All of the pyPreservica functionality can be accessed by these  methods on the :class:`EntityAPI <EntityAPI>` object.